TV-Loonland AG: History

 In May 2008, Romanian company MediaPro purchased 50.1% of Loonland's shares in Metrodome for £3.2 Million, leaving them with 11.6% which MediaPro could purchase out in the future.
 On May 14, Hasbro acquired the Sunbow programs based on its properties, which are now part of the Hasbro Entertainment library.
 On May 23, fellow German management company Your Family Entertainment invested a 3% stake in the company.

 In March 2009, Loonland signed a new home video deal with Hasbro for Transformers and G.I.
 Joe, bringing those shows back under the Loonland umbrella.
 They also acquired distribution rights to My Little Pony: Twinkle Wish Adventure.
 In December, TV-Loonland announced they would file for bankruptcy protection.
-On April 5, 2011, most of Loonland's catalogue and remaining assets were sold to a fellow German entertainment company called m4e AG.

-In February 2017, Studio 100 acquired a majority stake in m4e AG.
-Currently, Studio 100 owns the rights to most of the Loonland catalogue.
+In April 2011, fellow German entertainment company Made 4 Entertainment (M4E) AG through its television division m4e Television had brought TV-Loonland's programming catalogue, with Telescreen beginning to distribute the catalogue internationally.
+In late-January 2017, Belgian production group Studio 100 via its global distribution division Studio 100 Media (now Studio 100 International) acquired a 68% stake in M4E.